 Notification of clients whose funds are nominal in amount or to be held for a short

-period of time is unnecessary for those attorneys and firms who choose to
+period of time is unnecessary for lawyers and law firms.

-The following principles shall apply to those clients' funds held in trust accounts by
+The following principles shall apply to those clients' funds held in individual trust

-No earnings from the funds may be made available to any attorney or firm.
+No earnings from the funds may be made available to any lawyer or law firm.

 Upon request of a client, earnings may be made available to client whenever

 possible on deposited funds which are neither nominal in amount nor to be held for

 a short period of time; however, traditional attorney-client relationships do not